spot_img

 If you want more details about Chin, you can visit Chin track days at www. chintrackdays. com or follow them on Instagram at Chin track days or call.
 1 855 799 CHIN.
 You’ll probably get Mark on the phone, so be [01:16:00] prepared.
 And on that note, Mark, it’s, it’s been an absolute pleasure, and we look forward to seeing you again in another event soon.

 You know, obviously our calendar has been all sorts of in turmoil, but, uh, you know, we’re going to see where things line up and see what the rest of the year looks like.
 Right.
 So, you know, maybe we’ll see you soon.
 If not, we’ll definitely see in 21 as we partner up with Chin yet again.
-You guys are awesome, Eric.

-I so appreciate what Gran Touring Motorsports has done for your, your small and growing community.
-Your commitment to the hobby as it is because indeed it is enthusiasts like you and the others in Gran Touring Motorsports and many, many tens of thousands magnified throughout the enthusiast community across the country who make our hobby what it is and it makes it possible for me to tell this story today.
+I so appreciate what Grand Touring Motorsports has done for your, your small and growing community.
+Your commitment to the hobby as it is because indeed it is enthusiasts like you and the others in Grand Touring Motorsports and many, many tens of thousands magnified throughout the enthusiast community across the country who make our hobby what it is and it makes it possible for me to tell this story today.

 I am very grateful to you and I thank you for the privilege to share that with you.
-[01:17:00] All right.
-Well, thank you, Mark.
+[01:17:00]

-If you like what you heard and want to learn more about GTM, be sure to check us out at www. gtmotorsports. org.
+Crew Chief Brad: If you like what you heard and want to learn more about GTM, be sure to check us out at www. gtmotorsports. org.
 You can also find us on Instagram at grandtouringmotorsports.
 Also, if you want to get involved or have suggestions for future shows, you can call or text us at 202 630 1770 or send us an email at crewchief at gtmotorsports.

-org.
-We’d love to hear from you.
-Hey, listeners, crew, chief Eric here.
+Crew Chief Eric: Hey, listeners, crew, chief Eric here.
 Do you like what you’ve seen, heard and read from GTM?
 Great.
 So do we, and we have a lot of fun doing it, but please remember, we’re fueled by volunteers and remain a no annual fee organization, but we still need help to keep them momentum going.

 So that we can continue to record, write, edit, and broadcast all of your favorite content.
 So be sure to visit www. patreon. com forward slash gtmotorsports or visit our website and click in the top right corner on the support and donate to learn how [01:18:00] you can help.